pavluntiy/superProject/readme.md

 I didn't manage to clone Balance completely because it has many quite time-consuming features, but I believe that the plot is correctly transferred and impressions are not so dreadful as I could have expected.

-#About XNA
+###About XNA
 XNA support quite nice 3D graphics.
 The main its advantage is that it allows drawing textured triangles in a very simple way, loading models (actually, the only model I have used is model of a sphere) and it also provides checking for collisions of two bounding spheres.
 Unfortunately, XNA was not created to draw beautiful GUIs, so menus of my game were painted programmatically.

 ##Used algorithms
-As it was announce in the begining, my main intention wasn't to familiarize to any powerful algorithms.
+As it was announced in the begining, my main intention wasn't to familiarize to any powerful algorithms.
 I was going to dive into 3D graphics and creating nice-looking (relatively) games.

 I used algorithms of intersection of ball and a triangle.
 I found in the Internet one that served an example for me, but I had to change it drastically.
 I have also created some algos (functions) for calculating interactions between static blocks and the ball.
 You could have noticed some displays of its imperfectness: ball behaves in a very strange way on edges of blocks.
 In order to create such algorithms I used physics (mechanics) like law of impuls conservation and second Newton's law.
 I also used conception of state machine to organize my menus and selections.